About Me

 My work spans everything from covering the closure of Peckham Soup Kitchen to exploring the housing crisis faced by ex-prisoners, reporting on new safety measures in London nightlife, and directing my own documentary TikTok: Producing Pain.
 Across all of these, my goal is the same: to tell human-centred stories that hold power to account and give a platform to voices too often overlooked.

-Alongside this, I have a long-standing passion for sport, both as a fan and a journalist, and I’m particularly interested in how digital platforms can amplify female fandom and spotlight stories in the sports world.
+I’m also passionate about sport, both as a fan and a journalist, and particularly interested in how digital media can amplify female fandom and spotlight underrepresented stories in the sporting world.

-I’m passionate about how video journalism can connect with audiences in new and creative ways across platforms like TikTok, YouTube, and Instagram.
-With a background in sociology and a commitment to socially impactful reporting, I bring curiosity, adaptability, and collaborative energy to every project I take on.
+I’m driven by how digital storytelling and online culture can connect with audiences in new and meaningful ways.
+With a background in sociology and a commitment to socially impactful reporting, I bring curiosity, adaptability, and collaborative energy to every project, whether that’s an editorial investigation, a brand campaign, or a piece of multimedia storytelling that sits somewhere in between